 9. Menin Gate at Ypres

 The sheer scale of lost life in World War I was driven home for us when we toured Menin Gate at Ypres.
 55,000 names of soldiers that fell but have no known grave are represented here.
 The gate is now the main entrance the the town of Ypres.
+Every day at 8 pm, buglers pay their respects to those who lost their lives during WWI in a ceremony at the Menin Gate called the Last Post.

 10. The Grote Markt in Ypres